 Researching Statutes- Many attorneys prefer statutory research, particularly state statutory research, in print.¬† The focus of the print section of this workshop is designed to assist legal researchers become comfortable with using print statutes, pocket parts, updating pamphlets, indexes and tables.¬† The online section of the workshop will focus on identifying and using online resources for statutory research.¬†

 VII.¬† Workshop and Skills Training Sessions Scheduling:

-For Fall 2012, beginning in October, workshops will be scheduled at 12:00 p.m-1:30 p.m.¬†on¬†Tuesdays and Wednesdays and 1:00p.m.-2:30 p.m. and 7:00 p.m-8:30 p.m. on Sundays.¬†¬†The schedule for skills training sessions will be announced.¬† Schedules for workshops and skills training sessions will be posted to The Gavel, the blog of the Oklahoma City University¬†Law Library, and to the Award¬†of Accomplishment in Legal Research Skills course on The West Educational Network (TWEN).
+For Fall 2013, beginning in September workshops will be scheduled at 12:00 p.m-1:30 p.m.¬†on¬†Tuesdays and 1:00p.m.-2:30 p.m. and 6:00 p.m-7:30 p.m. on Sundays.¬†¬†The schedule for skills training sessions will be announced.¬† Schedules for workshops and skills training sessions will be posted to The Gavel, the blog of the Oklahoma City University¬†Law Library, and to the Award¬†of Accomplishment in Legal Research Skills course on The West Educational Network (TWEN).

 Sign up for workshops and skills training sessions will be on a first come, first serve basis.¬† Student may, after signing into TWEN, schedule attendance via the Award¬†of Accomplishment in Legal Research Skills TWEN course.¬†¬† Workshops and training sessions will be held in the Homsey Lab in the Law Library.¬† Due to limited space in the lab, attendance will initially be limited to 16 persons for each offering.¬† However, students may contact Tim Gatton at email@example.com to request special arrangements if all sessions are full.